Panhandle (TV series)

-Panhandle is an American crime comedy-drama television series created by Carla Kettner and Nick Stoller for Spectrum Originals and Roku with Sony Pictures Television Studios.
-The show stars Luke Kirby as Bellwether Prescott, an eccentric with a crippling anxiety disorder and a penchant for deduction, and Tiana Okoye as Cammie Lord, a traffic cop from the nearby (fictional) town of Boggsville, Florida.
+Panhandle is an American crime comedy-drama television series created by Carla Kettner and Nick Stoller and acquired by Spectrum Originals and Roku with Sony Pictures Television Studios.
+The show stars Luke Kirby as Bellwether Prescott, an eccentric with a crippling anxiety disorder and a penchant for deduction, and Tiana Okoye as Cammie Lorde, a traffic cop from the nearby (fictional) town of Boggsville, Florida.
 It first premiered on Spectrum on September 26, 2022 before it was later released on streaming in June 2023 on The Roku Channel as a Roku original.

 Premise

 Rich, eccentric, agoraphobic Bellwether Prescott has been confined to his family mansion and grounds because of a severe anxiety disorder since the death of his wife Vida Perez five years ago, and obsessively investigates local homicides as a hobby.
 Cammie Lorde, a cop stuck on traffic duty and notorious for handing out speeding tickets, is a recent arrival in the nearby town of Boggsville with her son Tyler and is hiding secrets about her past and true identity.

 When a murder occurs on the Prescott property, Bell engages the assistance of a begrudging Cammie, who is unfamiliar with his peculiarities, as they solve crimes and attempt to uncover his wife's killer with the help of a quirky cast of local townspeople.
 As Bell and Cammie slowly develop a friendship despite their clashing personalities, they may be able to help each other overcome their personal problems.